asgardeo/asgardeo-auth-react-sdk/samples/asgardeo-react-app/README.md

-# Asgardeo Auth React SDK Usage Vite Example (Single Page Application)
+# Asgardeo Auth React SDK Usage Example (Single Page Application)

 This sample is developed to demonstrate the basic usage of the Asgardeo Auth React SDK.